AcceleratorFramew0rk/infra-starterkit/scripts/examples/run-all/README.md

 - Git
 Once installed, open Visual Studio Code and install "Remote Development" extension

+** Note: Ensure your terraform is version 1.9.0 and above

 ## Cloning the starter repository

 - Download the repo as a zip file.